KonstantinosChanioglou/Weather-Application/README.md

 ### Model
 + Beginning with the Model package and weather.py.
 The class constructor receives a location parameter and initiates the latitude and longitude variables by calling getLocationInfo function which returns these two values.
 + Then the callApiCurrent(), callApiForecast() are responsible for calling the API service of OpenWeatherMap for the current weather and forecast respectively.
+Thus currentWeatherData and forecastWeatherData dictionaries are filled up.
-+ All the get functions returns the respective information from the api call response.
++ All the getters returns the respective information from the api call response.

 ### View
-+ The class constructor creates the window and initiates all the variables.
-It creates the main fraim and calls all the functions which add the information to the window.
++ The view class constructor creates the window and initiates all the variables.
+It creates the main frame and calls all the functions which add the information to the window.
 + The createSearchBarFrame function is responsible for creating the search bar at the top of the window and specifies the callback function to be handleSearchButton (Controller class)
 + The createCurrentWeatherFrame function creates all the labels and the values for the currentWeatherFrame.
 It uses the grid method to position the labels and the values.
 + The createDevider function creates a divider between the current weather frame and the forecast weather frame.